 To needed to answer the question, does God care?
 Yes, yes I do care.
 I have cared about every detail of your life, I care about your dreams, your wants, your health, your pain.
 I care for you.
 I am here for you.
 I stopped everything, just to meet you right here where you are at your lowest point.
 Like so many other women in the Bible we get such an amazing look at who God is in this moment.

 Can you see her?
 This woman with the issue of blood the moment that she dared to lift her eyes to His, terrified of what she might see- and finding only love as He called her daughter.
 The realization as she recognizes her healing.

 Does God Care About Me?

 You don’t look for something that is worthless, you don’t stop everything to seek it out if it’s not important.
 The world called her unimportant, He called her so important, that He stopped in the middle of the street to find her.
 He stopped on the way to something important to search her out, to meet her in the middle of her need.
 To tell her she was priceless.
 He stopped for her.
 To heal.
 To restore.
 To save.
 To wash away the years of sorrow and suffering.
 He’s stopped for you too.

-Are you like this nameless woman in the dusty ancient streets of the new testament desperate for Him?
+Are you like this nameless woman with the issue of blood in the dusty ancient streets of the new testament desperate for Him?
+Desperate to know the answer like this woman, does God care?
 But scared to step out of the crowd and get His attention.
 Longing for Him, but scared of rejection yet again?